Death toll in China chemical plant explosion rises to 44

 China experiences frequent industrial accidents despite orders from the central government to improve safety at factories, power plants and mines.

 Among the worst accidents was a massive 2015 explosion at a chemical warehouse in the port city of Tianjin that killed 173 people, most of them firefighters and police officers.
+The blast was blamed on illegal construction and unsafe storage of volatile materials.

 In November, at least 22 people were killed and scores of vehicles destroyed in an explosion outside a chemical plant in the northeastern city of Zhangjiakou, which will host competitions in the 2022 Winter Olympics.